 Get a free, no-obligation quote in under 2 minutes.

 Ice and snow on walkways is the top physical hazard.
-A mover carrying a sofa down an unsalted front path is a workplace injury waiting to happen, and furniture that slips out of hands on an icy step can be damaged beyond repair.
+A mover carrying a sofa down an unsalted front path is a workplace injury waiting to happen.
+Furniture that slips out of hands on an icy step can be damaged beyond repair.
 Before the crew arrives, the person moving out should make sure all paths from the door to the truck loading area are salted, sanded, or cleared.
 Our crew brings bags of salt to every winter job as a standard item.
 If the building has not cleared the loading dock area, we do it before we start.

 Frozen truck locks and door seals happen on the coldest nights.
 Trucks that sit outside overnight in a hard freeze sometimes need a few minutes of engine warmth before the cargo door will open freely.
 This is not a major delay, but it is worth building 15 minutes of buffer into your morning schedule on days when the overnight low drops below minus 10 Celsius.

 Shorter daylight hours affect how the day is planned.
 In December and January, the sun sets around 4:30 in the afternoon.
 If you have a large move and loading does not start until noon, you may find yourself finishing in the dark.
 Our recommendation is to start by 8 or 9am on any winter move that involves more than a 1-bedroom apartment.
-This is not dramatic.
 It simply gives you enough daylight for the full job.

 Cold weather tires muscles out faster than people expect.
 Moving heavy furniture in bulky winter clothing is physically harder than moving in shorts and a t-shirt.
 Crew members move slightly more slowly in the cold, and rest time between carries is a little longer.
 For a large home, budget an extra 30 to 45 minutes compared to the same job in summer conditions.
 Our crew accounts for this in how we plan winter jobs.

-Wood furniture, including tabletops, dressers, and hardwood bed frames, can develop micro-cracks in very cold conditions if they are exposed to rapid temperature changes.
+Wood furniture, including tabletops, dressers, and hardwood bed frames, can develop micro-cracks in very cold conditions if exposed to rapid temperature changes.
 Extra moving blankets on all wood surfaces, followed by a slow warm-up at the new home before unpacking, prevents the worst of this.

 Plants cannot survive in an unheated moving truck in a Toronto winter.
 Even a short transit in sub-zero temperatures will kill most houseplants.
 Transport plants in your car with the heat on, wrapped in newspaper for insulation.
 For large plants that cannot fit in a car, accept that a January truck ride is a risk and plan accordingly.

-Toronto condos present a specific set of winter logistics that are worth knowing before you book.
 The lobbies in most North York condo buildings take a beating in winter.
 Residents tracking in slush, salt, and ice melt means that hallway floors from the lobby to the elevator are often wet and sometimes slippery by 10am on a busy morning.
 Salt tracked in from outside can permanently stain hardwood hallway floors if it is not wiped up quickly.

 Our crew lays rubber-backed floor runners from the elevator to the unit door and from the lobby entrance to the freight elevator on every winter condo job.
 This protects the building's finishes and protects the furniture being moved.
 Some buildings require this; others simply appreciate it.